 This piece will experience the journey of war and it’s aftermath, for those leaving and those at home.
 The tragic journey of the Iolaire, the boundless grief and the scale of loss within such a small Island community.
 It was a further burden imposed on the population in the aftermath of the Great War and brought intense grief, silence, confusion, restlessness and questioning.
 And yet there was Hope!
 The drive to carry on.
 “I am here, the great grandson of John Morrison.”

 In the visual aspects of the performance Iain will work closely with Dalziel & Scullion, drawing heavily on an environmental perspective.
 Dalziel + Scullion are among the most innovative and acclaimed contemporary artists working in Scotland today.
 Their work is ecologically driven, connecting with the sense of a place, its authentic features and unique character.
 Integral to the narrative, all the visual, musical and dramatic aspects will be in conversation during the development and during the performance.

-Sàl is to be a suite of music, poetry and song to be performed by a full band (Pete Harvey, Lori Watson, Chris Stout, Joe Smillie & Gordon MacLean).
+Sàl is to be a suite of music, poetry and song to be performed by a full band (Pete Harvey, Lori Watson, Emma Connell-Smith, Joe Smillie & Gordon MacLean).

 Co-commissioned by 1418 NOW, the UK’s arts programme for the First World War centenary and An Lanntair.